zinc-collective/convene/features/furniture/journal.feature.md

 # Feature: Journal

 Many people maintain an online journal.
-Often, these journals are intended to connect with a broader collection of people a one-on-one or small group message.
+Often, these journals are intended to connect with a broader collection of people via one-on-one or small group messages.

 Journal entries are frequently responded to, remixed, or amplified.